ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 * If an attacker manages to get access to the encrypted data, they will only see ciphertext that is useless without Vault.

 ???
-* There are seveal benefits of using the Transit engine.
+There are seveal benefits of using the Transit engine.
+* Encrypt/Decrypt data with a single request to Vaults Certified EaaS API
+* Centralize all your key mgmt
+* leverage a centralized audit log
+* take advantage of automated key rotation & re-wrapping

 ---
 name: Vault-Transit-Engine-1